|

 Accountability of duty-bearers to rights-holders (for process and impact)

-understands and integrates HRBA in its external development policies.
+integrates HRBA in its external development policies.
+The process is

-The process is intended to raise awareness and inform decision-making
+intended to raise awareness and inform decision-making by development

-by development actors, working with, and within, EU institutions.
-Key
+actors, working with, and within, EU institutions.
+Key questions

-questions include how can the institutions as well as NGOs and other
+include how can the institutions as well as NGOs and other actors

-The research is led by International Human Rights
+The research was led by International Human Rights Network (IHRN).

 |